syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/splitter/EJ2_ASP.MVC/getting-started.md

 ## Load content to the pane

-You can load the pane contents in either HTML element or string types using [`Content`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Layouts.Splitter.html#Syncfusion_EJ2_Layouts_Splitter_PaneSettings) property.
+You can load the pane contents in either HTML element or string types using [Content](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Layouts.SplitterPane.html#Syncfusion_EJ2_Layouts_SplitterPane_Content) property.

-For detailed information, refer to the `Pane Content` section.

 {% if page.publishingplatform == "aspnet-core" %}